GerritCodeReview/summit_2021/speakers.md

 Milutin joined the Gerrit frontend team in June 2019 and has been a maintainer since December 2020.
 Milutin was mostly working on better A11y and optimizing performance.

+### Nasser Grainawi - Qualcomm {#nasserg}

+Nasser has been in the Gerrit world since 2008 and has been a maintainer since November 2020.
+He's the lead of the Qualcomm Gerrit team and has been a community manager since May 2021.